piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 3. How do we ensure videos load quickly?
 4. How do we ensure seamless UX for users?
 5. How should we store thumbnail data?
-6. How do we manage transcoding data?
+6. How do we manage archive and delete?

 ### 1. What API endpoints do we need to support?